Minnesota Court Records

 Before bringing a divorce case to court, all Minnesota couples that do not have a history of spousal abuse are expected to go for some ADR (alternative dispute resolution).
 Mediation is one form of ADR that has a high success rate in the state.
 A neutral third party also referred to as the mediator, will sit down with the couple and attempt to resolve them.
 This helps as it helps to reduce costs compared to a court divorce substantially.

-Pursuant to Rule 114.03, the Minnesota court administrator can offer information regarding available ADR processes and a list of mediators to interested persons.
+Under Rule 114.03, the Minnesota court administrator may offer information regarding available ADR processes and a list of mediators to interested persons.

 How Long After Mediation is Divorce Final in Minnesota?